The 14 Best Restaurant Meals For Diabetics

 Panera Bread's Pick Two

 Nutrition: Half size of Seasonal Greens Salad, 90 calories, 6 g fat (1 g saturated fat), 75 mg sodium, 10 g carbs (2 g fiber, 7 g sugar), 2 g protein

 Nutrition: Half size of Roasted Turkey & Avocado BLT on Sourdough, 300 calories, 14 g fat (2.5 g saturated fat), 550 mg sodium, 25 g carbs (3 g fiber, 2 g sugar), 16 g protein

-It’s hard to resist the pick two deal at Panera.
+It's hard to resist the You Pick Two deal at Panera.
 Opt for the half size of the Turkey & Avocado BLT on Sourdough, because it has the least sugar and carbs of any other sandwich on the menu.
 Pair with a half size seasonal greens salad for a total of 400 calories and 35 grams carbs.
-For perspective, Panera’s classic bread bowl is 660 calories and 136 grams... and that’s without the soup.
+For perspective, Panera's classic bread bowl is 660 calories and 136 grams… and that's without the soup.
 If the word avocado had your tastebuds salivating, checkout avocado recipes for more delicious ideas.

 Jason's Deli California Club with Fruit Cup

 Nutrition (Half size of California Club): 300 calories, 19 g fat (7 g saturated fat), 650 mg sodium, 19 g carbs (2 g fiber, 3 g sugar), 15 g protein

 Nutrition (Fruit Cup): 60 calories, 0 g fat (0 g saturated fat), 0 g sodium, 14 g carbs (2 g fiber, 11 g sugar), 0 g protein.